RESPONSIBLE INNOVATION & ECO-DESIGN

 To go further

-Integrate environmental criteria from the earliest stages of development in order to reduce the impacts of a product throughout its life cycle.
+Integrating environmental criteria from the earliest development stages in order to reduce a product’s impact throughout its entire life cycle.

-It often relies on Life Cycle Assessment (LCA), a rigorous method that quantitatively evaluates environmental impacts from raw material extraction to end-of-life, including manufacturing, distribution, and use.
-LCA is governed by international standards that guarantee a transparent, reproducible, and recognized methodology, thus preventing biased interpretations or unfounded claims.
+This approach often relies on Life Cycle Assessment (LCA), a rigorous method that quantitatively evaluates environmental impacts from raw material extraction to end-of-life, including manufacturing, distribution, and use.
+LCA is governed by international standards that ensure a transparent methodology.

-This approach goes beyond simply reducing impacts: some products, known as having a positive overall impact, generate more environmental benefits during their use than they produced emissions to be designed and manufactured.
+This process goes beyond simply reducing impacts: certain products, referred to as net positive impact products, generate greater environmental benefits during their use than the emissions produced during their design and manufacturing.

 Responsible innovation

-Responsible innovation involves developing new solutions that truly serve progress, rather than creating novelty for its own sake.
-This approach aims to anticipate long-term effects, reduce risks, and ensure that innovations address real needs rather than fleeting trends.
-It also encourages transparency, dialogue with stakeholders, and thorough impact assessment, so that every technological advancement aligns with collective well-being.
-In this sense, responsible innovation becomes a powerful lever for guiding companies toward more sustainable and meaningful development.
+Responsible innovation involves developing new solutions that genuinely serve progress, rather than creating novelty for its own sake.
+This approach aims to anticipate long-term effects, reduce risks, and ensure that innovations address real needs, rather than fleeting trends.
+It also encourages transparency, consultation with stakeholders, and rigorous impact assessments, so that every technological advancement aligns with the collective good.
+In this sense, responsible innovation becomes a powerful lever for guiding businesses toward more sustainable and meaningful development.

 Target 2050: Net Zero Emissions

 Decarbonizing aviation is no longer a question, nor an option.
-It is a necessity that civil aviation has embraced with all stakeholders.
+It is a necessity.
 While the climate emergency was highlighted by the IPCC in its latest report, stakeholder mobilization continues.

 Globally, the ICAO has set a target of carbon neutrality for the aviation sector by 2050.
 This decision marked a turning point in the drive to accelerate the energy transition of air transport.
 It is within this context that several prospective studies describing different scenarios have been published in France, Europe, and worldwide.
 They outline how the various levers for decarbonization interact within a forward-looking perspective.

-The glider as a training tool for Eco-piloting and acquiring "sense of the air".
+The glider as a training tool for Eco-piloting and acquiring "a feel for the air".

 Regardless of the aircraft, you must know how to be a pilot before you can be a flight manager.